sreyrc/Sreys-GFX-Framework/README.md

 * Resource Manager to store textures, texture packs and environment maps
 * Resource loading using Text File serialization
-* Editor UI made using Dear ImGUI which allows shape selection, shape properties configuration, G-Buffer display when doing Deferred Shading, environment map selection, filters and more.
+* Editor UI made using Dear ImGUI which allows shape selection, shape properties configuration, environment map selection, filters and more.
 * Simple Audio Player: Audio data is also used to scale the shapes.
 The shapes dance, yes.

 Important Notes: